rebelchain/NeuroLoom/README.md

 ```

-## The Vault Model (ERC-4626)
+## The Vault Architecture (Factory & ERC-4626)

-The core primitive of NeuroLoom is the `NeuroLoomVaultV2` contract, adopting the `ERC4626Upgradeable` standard behind an `ERC1967Proxy`:
+The core infrastructure of NeuroLoom utilizes a scalable Factory Pattern.
+The `NeuroLoomVaultFactory` dynamically deploys isolated strategy vaults as `ERC1967Proxy` instances, all delegating calls to a single, gas-efficient `NeuroLoomVault` master implementation that adopts the `ERC4626Upgradeable` standard:

+1. **Dynamic Strategy Deployment:** The Factory contract enables the instantaneous creation of new risk-adjusted vaults (e.g., Yield Farm, Bluechip Momentum, Degen Accumulator) while maintaining strictly isolated states, liquidity pools, and tokenomics.
-1. **Liquidity Provision (ERC-4626):** Tokenized vault standard enables seamless deposit/withdraw integrations.
+2. **Liquidity Provision (ERC-4626):** The tokenized vault standard ensures seamless, non-custodial deposit and withdraw integrations for end-users.
-2. **Multi-Protocol Execution Calls:** The AI agent compiles raw instructions and calls `executeOmnichain(targetProtocol, data, tokenIn, tokenOut, amountIn, expectedAmountOutMin)`.
+3. **Multi-Protocol Execution Calls:** The AI agent compiles raw calldata instructions and invokes `executeOmnichain(targetProtocol, data, tokenIn, tokenOut, amountIn, expectedAmountOutMin)`.
-3. **The Protocol Allowlist (Layer 1 Guardrail):** The vault asserts that `targetProtocol` exists in a strict admin-approved whitelist, preventing the AI from routing funds to malicious or arbitrary smart contracts.
+4. **The Protocol Allowlist (Layer 1 Guardrail):** The vault asserts that `targetProtocol` exists in a strict admin-approved whitelist, physically preventing the AI from routing user funds to malicious or arbitrary smart contracts.
-4. **The Oracle Gate & Decimal Agnostic Math (Layer 2 Guardrail):** The Vault dynamically maps the asset pair to its corresponding Chainlink feeds.
-It reads the exact token decimals via `IERC20Metadata`, dynamically normalizes the math to prevent decimal hallucinations, checks for stale data, and validates the expected slippage boundary.
+5. **The Oracle Gate & Decimal Agnostic Math (Layer 2 Guardrail):** The Vault maps the asset pair to its corresponding Chainlink feeds.
+It dynamically normalizes the math via `IERC20Metadata` to prevent decimal hallucinations, checks for stale data, and validates the expected slippage boundary based on real-time market prices.
-5. **Generic Execution & Absolute Validation (Layer 3 Guardrail):** Protected by OpenZeppelin v5's `ReentrancyGuard`, the contract executes `targetProtocol.call(data)`.
+6. **Generic Execution & Absolute Validation (Layer 3 Guardrail):** Protected by OpenZeppelin v5's `ReentrancyGuard`, the contract executes `targetProtocol.call(data)`.
 If the returned token balance (`balanceAfter - balanceBefore`) is strictly less than `expectedAmountOutMin`, the contract reverts the entire transaction.
 Maximum loss is hardcapped at 200 BPS (2%).

 ---

 ## System Flow